The Aethyrian Dragon

 Aethyrian Aether is equivalent to light reiatsu; energy in its purest light-aligned form, manifesting in a pure white color flecked in glitters of gold.
 Aethyrian Nether is equivalent to dark reiatsu; energy in its darkest form, existing as the natural counterbalance of Aether.
 It manifests as a pitch black color flecked in glitters of gold.
 It is known that, unlike conventional light or darkness, these divine magics are much more powerful and are much rarer in their pure form, found only in Aethyr.
 Aethyrian dragons hatched outside of their home Realm will be weakened magically, and be unable to access their element's full potential unless they return to Aethyr and reconnect with their natural attunement to Aether or Nether.
 Those hatched in other Realms may have limited physical elemental features and muted colors, though their element's color itself will remain largely vibrant.

 Rarely, an individual may be capable of using Aether or Nether in its purest form.
 Generally discovered alongside their natural element around fledging age, these divine types of reiatsu are unique in that they, over time, seem to 'push out' an Aethyrian dragon's other magic, altering their appearance and weakening their element until it is no more.
 Aether dragons slowly lose all of their color, and their markings will grow wispy and insubstantial from fledging to adulthood; their base color may lighten to white by the time they reach elder.
 Nether dragons will likewise lose their color and their markings will grow dark and ethereal from fledging to adulthood; their base color may darken to black by the time they reach elder.
-In both cases, their traditional elemental magic will be gone by the age of five-hundred, replaced entirely by Aether or Nether.
+In both cases, their traditional elemental magic will be gone entirely by the age of five-hundred, replaced entirely by Aether or Nether.
+Most often, this elemental transition is almost complete by two-hundred, though never later than five.
 No dragon may use both Aether and Nether, but has one or the other only.

 The magic of pure Aether and pure Nether are both limited store abilities; please do not make one unless bought.
 Celestial Scions, listed below, are granted one of these automatically with their own unique store-bought item.
 Thank you!